stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **Limitations**

-* Nvidia Web Driver is not available for macOS 10.14 Mojave.
+* Nvidia Web Drivers is not available for macOS 10.14 Mojave.
 Nvidia do not want to implement support for Apple 2D/3D rendering framework Metal and do not want to share access for Nvidia drivers source code for Apple.
 So, currently no support for Nvidia GPU for macOS 10.14 Mojave.
 It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run ML tasks overnight.
 	* HDMI port connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
 	* No idea about DisplayPort.
 Maybe I will borrow monitor with DisplayPort support in office for testing.
 	* USB-C to HDMI should work without any issues.